 Our high-resolution printed floors are replicas of timber which we reclaimed from St. George’s Hospital opened in March 1859 and served as a mental health facility until 1974.
 We reclaimed the exceptional oak boards before it was demolished in 1995.
 There's good variation in tone, from mid to dark brown with the original patina intact, and some paint splatters and nail fixings, which offer extra character and integrity.

-We reclaimed barrels from Wyborowa Distillery in Poland from 1972.
+Our Vodka Oak Range of printed floors are based on reclaimed barrels from Wyborowa Distillery in Poland from 1972.
 They were ordered by Polmos, the state-owned vodka company and were made of French Oak by French coopers.
 Over time, the concentrated spirit aged the wood inside the vats to a lovely mellow tone which we have used to produce a record of this exceptional material.